42ByteLabs/ghactions/README.md

 </div>
 <!-- markdownlint-restore -->

-This is a Rust GitHub Actions library which should help those of us that write GitHub Actions in Rust.
+`GHActions` is a Rust based library for helping users write amazing GitHub Actions in Rust!

 ## 📦 Install